hyde65/casting-agency/README.md

 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages within the `requirements.txt` file.

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM used for postgresql.

 ## Database setup
 This project utilized postgresql 13.1.
 To install you can go to [postgresql download](https://www.postgresql.org/download/)

-With Postgres running, restore a database using the trivia.psql file provided.
+With Postgres running, restore a database using the casting-agency.pgsql file provided.
 From the backend folder in terminal run:
 ```bash
 psql casting-agency < casting-agency.pgsql
 ```